boardsite-io/boardsite/README.md

 ### Self hosting

-We provide a docker image that lets you run boardsite with all its dependencies and features on your own servers.
+We provide a docker image that lets you self-host boardsite with all its dependencies and features.

 *coming soon*